alexander-angelov-tnei/PyIPSA-rtd/README.rst

     1. Select the Run/Run... option from the menu
     2. Select Edit configurations
         a.
-Change the script PATH to: C:\Users\{USERNAME}\PycharmProjects\PyIPSA-rtd\docs\make.bat
+Click Add new configuration and choose shell script
         b.
+Change the script PATH to: C:\Users\{USERNAME}\{PATH_TO_PyIPSA-rtd}\PyIPSA-rtd\docs\make.bat
+        c.
 Change the script options to: html
-        c.
-Change the Working directory to: C:/Users/{USERNAME}/PycharmProjects/PyIPSA-rtd
+        d.
+Change the Working directory to: C:/Users/{USERNAME}/{PATH_TO_PyIPSA-rtd}/PyIPSA-rtd
+        e.
+Press apply, then close the window by pressing OK.
+        f.
+Press run.
+        g.
+If errors are appearing, write the commands given below in the Terminal:
+            - pip install sphinx
+            - pip install sphinx-rtd-theme

 To look for the html version go to docs/build/html and open index.html